Archie Gray: International career

 Gray has represented England at under-16 level through to under-21 level.
 He remains eligible to represent Scotland.

 On 17 May 2023, Gray was named in the England squad for the 2023 UEFA European Under-17 Championship.

 Having already stepped up to the England U19 squad, Gray made his U20 debut on 16 November 2023 during a 3–0 defeat to Italy at the Eco-Power Stadium.
 On 22 March 2024, Gray scored on his debut for England U21 in a 2025 UEFA European Under-21 Championship qualification match against Azerbaijan U21, in which England won 5–1 in Baku.
 He played three games for England in the 2025 UEFA European Under-21 Championship, which England won.

+Player profile

+Gray has been described as a versatile player, owing to his ability to play in several different positions, including centre-back, right-back, and central midfield.
+This versatility has seen him struggle to establish himself in any given position, according to manager Roberto De Zerbi.

 Personal life

 Archie Gray is the son of Andy Gray and Giorgina.
 He is also the grandson of Frank Gray, and the great nephew of Eddie Gray, all of whom played for Leeds United and represented Scotland at international level.

 Archie Gray is one of four brothers, including Harry Gray who plays for Leeds United.
 He is a lifelong supporter of Leeds United and Celtic.